jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

   - DNS query spoofing
 - **Domain hijacking**: or domain theft, is the malicious action of changing the registration of a domain name without the authorization of the owner
 - **Extranet**: a private network similar to an intranet, but typically open to external parties, such as business partners, suppliers, key customers, etc; main purpose of an extranet is to allow users to exchange data and applications, and share information
-- **Extensible Authentication Protocol (EAP)**: a framework that allows for various authentication methods to be used for secure network access, including wireless networks, by providing a standardized way to exchange authentication information between a client and an authentication server; it's not a specific authentication method itself, but a platform to support multiple methods like passwords, certificates, or smart cards depending on the chosen "EAP method."; EAP allows customized authentication security solutions
+- **Extensible Authentication Protocol (EAP)**: a framework that allows for various authentication methods to be used for secure network access, including wireless networks, by providing a standardized way to exchange authentication information between a client and an authentication server; it's not a specific authentication method itself, but a platform to support multiple methods like passwords, certificates, or smart cards depending on the chosen "EAP method"; EAP allows customized authentication security solutions
 - **East/West (east-west) traffic**: network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations
 - **Email bombing**: AKA "mail-bombing" - when email itself is used as an attack mechanism by flooding a system with messages, causing a denial of service
 - **Email security**: internet email is based on SMTP, POP3, and IMAP, and is inherently insecure; email can be secured, and the methods used must be addressed in a security policy; email security solutions include using S/MIME, PGP, DKIM, SPF, DMARC, STARTTLS, and Implicit SMTPS